hschh86/dgx505-dump-tools/documents/DGX505Midi.md

   * `03 11`: 07(Stage2)
   * `04 10`: 08(Plate1)
   * `04 11`: 09(Plate2)

-* It appears that when an LSB corresponds to no specific type specified above, it is as if the LSB was `00`.
+It appears that when an LSB corresponds to no specific type specified above, it is as if the LSB was `00`.
 This means that most fall back to the generic effects that appear as ---(Room) etc, with the exception of Hall, which falls back to 01(Hall1).

-#### Chorus Type `F0 43 1n 4C 02 01 20 mm ll F7`
+#### Chorus Type
+`F0 43 1n 4C 02 01 20 mm ll F7`

+Sets chorus type.
+YAMAHA proprietary message.

 * `mm ll` are MSB and LSB respectively
 * MSB types:
   * `00`–`3F`, `44`–`7F`: 5(Off)